namor5772/Altimeter/README.md

 ### Toolchain
 Development is assumed to be done using the Arduino IDE on a Windows machine.
 I used Version 2.3.3 with default installation.
 Since the altimeter uses the Adafruit MAX1704X Lipo Monitor / Fuel Gauge breakout (U5) we need to install the Adafruit MAX1704X library

 ![alt text](image.png)

 Install with dependancies

 ![alt text](image-1.png)

 ![alt text](image-2.png)

 Now to compile the code for the Pro Mini (XC1) you just need to place the following files in an arbitrary directory.
-This will be discussed in detail in the next section).
+This will be discussed in detail in the next section.
 It can most conveniently be the one you clone this repository into: [Your Repository Directory]\Altimeter\Code\Altimeter.

 The required files in this directory are:<br>
 [Altimiter.ino](Code/Altimeter/Altimeter.ino)<br>